dahall/Vanara/PInvoke/Shared/readme.md

 ---- | ----
 [Vanara.PInvoke.IClipboardFormatter](https://github.com/dahall/Vanara/search?l=C%23&q=IClipboardFormatter) | A formatter used to get and set objects on the clipboard.
 When implemented, use the `Vanara.PInvoke.ClipCorrespondingTypeAttribute.Formatter` property to
 [Vanara.Collections.ICOMEnum&lt;T&gt;](https://github.com/dahall/Vanara/search?l=C%23&q=ICOMEnum%26lt%3BT%26gt%3B) | A generic interface to identify matching COM enumerator interfaces
+[Vanara.PInvoke.IDeviceContextHandle](https://github.com/dahall/Vanara/search?l=C%23&q=IDeviceContextHandle) | Signals that a structure or class holds a handle to a device context.
 [Vanara.PInvoke.IErrorProvider](https://github.com/dahall/Vanara/search?l=C%23&q=IErrorProvider) | Common properties and methods for errors.
 [Vanara.PInvoke.IGraphicsObjectHandle](https://github.com/dahall/Vanara/search?l=C%23&q=IGraphicsObjectHandle) | Signals that a structure or class holds a handle to a graphics object.
 [Vanara.PInvoke.IKernelHandle](https://github.com/dahall/Vanara/search?l=C%23&q=IKernelHandle) | Signals that a structure or class holds a handle to a kernel object.